Your first game¶

 First, we need to check for input - is the player pressing a key?
 For this game, we have 4 direction inputs to check.
 Input actions are defined in the Project Settings under "Input Map".
 Here, you can define custom events and assign different keys, mouse events, or other inputs to them.
-For this game, we will just use the default events called "ui_right" etc that are assigned to the arrow keys on the keyboard.
+For this demo, we will use the default events that are assigned to the arrow keys on the keyboard.

 You can detect whether a key is pressed using